When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 Imagine you aren’t feeling well.
 How likely are you to bolt out a Mariah Carey song?
 The same goes for your husky.

-A husky’s decrease in howling, especially combined with other symptoms like lethargy or lack of appetite, could be a sign of an underlying health issue and should be checked out.
+A husky’s decrease in howling, especially combined with other symptoms like lethargy or lack of appetite, could be a sign of an underlying health issue and should be checked out by a veterinarian.

 5. Depression